 This is what it looked like from my front yard looking down my street.

-Notice the red arrow.
+Notice the red arrow in the picture above.
 That is pointing to one of those solid steel poles that are cemented in to the ground to hold up a basketball goal.
 It is snapped in half.

 Notice the orange arrow….Yes, that ENTIRE house is sitting in the street!